Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 What do I do to prepare for treatment?

-Will it affect our ability to get insurance?
+Will it affect our ability to get insurance or will my current health insurance increase?

 Will we be discriminated against?